diego1389/dev_docs/AWS/Cloud certified practitioner/Cloud practitioner certif notes.md

         3. Configure routing:
             - Create target group: Add name -> target type: instance -> http port 80 -> Add the two instances from step one to registered targes list -> Create
         4. Wait a few minutes until the load balancer is ready (active) -> copy the DNS name (Ip address) and paste in a browser -> Refresh the browser and check how it balances the traffic between the two instances.
         5. Stop one of the instances.
-Since it moves to an unhealthy stata in the registered targets it will forward the traffic only to the remaining healthy instance.
+Since it moves to an unhealthy state in the registered targets it will forward the traffic only to the remaining healthy instance.
     - **Autoscaling group:**
         - Scale out to match an increase load or scale in to decrease instances.
         - Automatically register new instances to a load balancer.